Congratulations…you’re getting married this year! Although your focus

 Movie night in

 What better way to spend time with your girlfriends than to enjoy a cosy night in with movies and face masks?
+You could make use of the movies on Netflix, or you could even look for a Piratebay proxy to find some other movies on PirateBay.
+Either way, you will be able to find something good to watch.
 Throw on those pyjamas, crack open the champagne and order a takeaway – whether it be pizza, a Chinese or a healthier option of Thai delivery in Oxford.

 Vintage afternoon tea